caddyserver/website/src/docs/markdown/build.md

     --with github.com/caddyserver/nginx-adapter
 	--with github.com/caddyserver/ntlm-transport@v0.1.1</code></pre>

 As you can see, you can customize the versions of plugins with `@` syntax.
-Versions can be a tag name or commit SHA.
+Versions can be a tag name, commit SHA, or branch.

 Cross-platform compilation with `xcaddy` works the same as with the `go` command (see below).